Voice Mode

 - Tap the X to exit when you're done.

-Streaming TTS — Why It Feels Fast
+Streaming Voice Output — Why It Feels Fast

 Most voice modes wait for the full response, then synthesize all of it, then play.
 That's a minimum ~3-second latency on top of the LLM.